1962 Kilkenny Senior Hurling Championship

-The 1962 Kilkenny Senior Hurling Championship was the 68th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1962 Kilkenny Senior Hurling Championship was the 68th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.

+St Lachtain's were the defending champions, however, they were beaten by Bennettsbridge in the second round.

-On 19 August 1962, Bennetsbridge won the championship after a 5–07 to 2–08 defeat of Lisdowney in the final.
-It was their eighth championship title overall and their first title in two championship seasons.
+The final was played on 19 August 1962 at Nowlan Park in Kilkenny, between Bennettsbridge and first-time finalists Lisdowney.
+Bennettsbridge won the match by 5–07 to 2–08 to claim their eighth championship title overall and a first title in two years.